 Based on the generated SMLST series, the spatial distribution for SUHIs in Nanchang and Wuhan could be detected.
 In each year, referring to the relative density classification [6], we could figure out the region of higher and lower LST, and thus, point out the SUHIs.
 Using this method of spatial illustration, different SUHII definitions would not affect the distribution of SUHI.
 Thus, we could obtain a uniform conclusion for the spatial pattern of SUHIs no matter which SUHII definition was selected.
 Moreover, comparing the SUHI distribution with the land cover map (Figure 8), the correlation between the SUHI and land covers could also be found.
 The spatial distribution for SUHII of each year in Nanchang was listed in Figure 9.
 From Figure 9, before 2002, the highest LST center could be found adjacent to the Ganjiang River (center 1).
 The other highest LST was scattered on the southeast and southwest of Nanchang.
+In the period from 2002 to 2018, we obtained the two highest LST centers in Nanchang.
 One was still the urban core along the Ganjiang River (center 1).
 The other was the built-up aggregation of Jinxian county located in the southeast of Nanchang (center 2).